Edward the Black Prince: Prince of Aquitaine and Gascony

 In April 1363 Edward mediated between the Counts of Foix and Armagnac, who had for a long time been at war with each other.
 He also attempted in February 1364 to mediate between Charles of Blois and John of Montfort, rivals for the Duchy of Brittany.
 Both appeared before him at Poitiers, but his mediation was unsuccessful.

-In May 1363 the prince entertained Peter, King of Cyprus, at Angoulême and held a tournament there.
-At the same time he and his lords excused themselves from assuming the cross—that is, they declined to join Peter's proposed crusade.
-In the summer the lord of Albret was at Paris, and his forces and several other Gascon lords held the French cause in Normandy against the party of Navarre.
-Meanwhile, war was renewed in Brittany; the prince allowed Chandos to raise and lead a force to come to the aid of the party of Montfort, and Chandos won the Battle of Auray (29 September 1364) against the French.
+In May 1363, Edward entertained King Peter I of Cyprus at Angoulême, and held a tournament there.
+Meanwhile, he and his lords declined to join Peter's proposed crusade.
+In the summer, the Lord of Albret was at Paris, and his forces, alongside other Gascon lords, defended the French Normandy against the party of Navarre.
+Meanwhile, war resumed in Brittany; the prince allowed Chandos to raise and lead a force to aid the party of Montfort.
+Chandos won the Battle of Auray against the French on 29 September 1364.

 At this time the French countryside was continually being harried by roving bands of unemployed mercenaries, known as free companies or routiers, primarily composed of former English and Gascon soldiers.
-Because of their origins, these companies left Aquitaine untouched, and the prince was suspected, probably not without cause, of encouraging or at least of taking no pains to discourage their proceedings.
-Accordingly on 14 November 1364 Edward III called upon him to restrain their ravages.
+Edward was suspected of encouraging or allowing this.
+Because of their origins, these companies left Aquitaine untouched.
+On 14 November 1364, Edward III called upon him to end the pillagings.